MichaelHirn/dddf/etc/tmp/dddf.api.md

 // @alpha
 export class CacheRepo<T extends Entity<any>> implements IRepo<T> {
     constructor(config: ICacheRepoConfig<T>);
-    // Warning: (ae-forgotten-export) The symbol "IRepoVersionAwareCurrent" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     protected readonly cacheRepo: IRepoVersionAwareCurrent<T>;
-    // Warning: (ae-forgotten-export) The symbol "IRepoVersionAwareNewer" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     protected readonly dataRepo: IRepoVersionAwareNewer<T>;
     // Warning: (ae-forgotten-export) The symbol "CacheRepoMethodConfig" needs to be exported by the entry point index.d.ts